 For example, if user JDoeDBA with password SQLrocks! is created on SERVER1 and SERVER2, JDoeDBA can connect and authenticate directly from SERVER1 to SERVER2, and vice versa, without using domain-level authentication.

-For more information and configuration details about using Pass-through Authentication on Windows Vista and higher, see the WMI Registry Access from Microsoft.
+Additional Information: For more information and configuration details about using Pass-through Authentication on Windows Vista and higher, see the WMI Registry Access article from Microsoft.